Welcome to the 126th Metamorphosis Monday!

 I shopped the house and borrowed a silver lamp from the dining room.
 Excuse the tarnish, it could use a little polishing.
 I left the lamp in its slightly tarnished state because I liked how it looked with the oiled rubbed bronze knobs.
 The silver also works nicely in this room with the metal pulls on the Pottery Barn (Bedford) desk file drawers.

 I’ve also been lamp shopping the last few weeks, with no success.
-I actually love the way this lamp looks on the chest, but I will need to return it to the dining room since it’s one of a pair on the sideboard, HERE.
-This one will do great, though…until another lamp finds me.
+I actually love the way this lamp looks on the chest, but I will need to return it to the dining room since it’s one of a pair on the sideboard.
+This one will do great, though, until another lamp finds me.

 Next week, I’ll return the Pottery Barn table to the local PB Teen store that’s about 25 minutes from my home.
 Then, I’ll only need one more piece for this room and it will be complete, furniture wise.
 I’ll be keeping my eye out for a nice, big bookcase cabinet for the large blank wall on the other side of the room.

-If you’re new to reading BNOTP, you can view the transformation of this room from bedroom to office in THIS post.
+If you’re new to reading BNOTP, you can view the transformation of this room from bedroom to office in this post: Building a Home Office: The Journey.

 If you are participating in Metamorphosis Monday you will need to link up the permalink to your MM post and not your general blog address.
 To get your permalink, click on your post name, then just copy and paste the address that shows up in the address bar at the top of your blog, into the “url” box for InLinkz.